shihastz/shihastz/README.md

 - 👋 Hi, I’m @shihastz
-- 👀 I’m interested in web development
+- 👀 Interested in web development
+- 🌱 I'm currently improving my skills in React Js
+- 💻 Languages i know Javascript, PHP, HTML, CSS, SQL

 <!---
 shihastz/shihastz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.